Search by Keyword

 Songwriting History

 As to one particular malapropism, Paul continues, "he said after a concert, 'Phew, it's been a hard day's night.'
 John and I went, 'What?
 What did you just say?'
 He said, 'I'm bloody knackered, man, it's been a hard day's night.'"
-Ringo explains, "I seem to be better now.
+Ringo later explained, "I seem to be better now.
 I used to, while I was saying one thing, have another thing come into my brain and move down fast.
 Once when we were working all day and then into the night, I came out thinking it was still day and said, 'It's been a hard day,' and looked 'round and noticing it was dark, '...'s night!"
 In his 2021 book "The Lyrics," Paul supposes Ringo's inspiration for the phrase.
 "Part of what lies behind this song is, of course, Eugene O'Neill's play 'Long Day's Journey Into Night.'
 It was playing at the time in London.
 So, we werre kind of aware of that phrase."

 John Lennon liked the phrase so much that he used it in a poem he was writing for his book "In His Own Write."
 The poem was entitled "Sad Michael," which includes the line, "He'd had a hard day's night that day, for Michael was a Cocky Watchtower."
 Since the poem was written in late 1963, this dispels the rumor that Ringo came up with the phrase during the shooting of the movie.
 Lennon himself credits Ringo for the phrase, saying in 1980 "I had used it in 'In His Own Write,' but it was an off-the-cuff remark by Ringo, one of those malapropisms - a Ringoism - said not to be funny, just said."